Anisotropic Proximal Gradient: Anisotropic smoothness: calculus and examples

 Naturally, anisotropic smoothness is closed under epi-addition; see \cite[Corollary 4.9]{laude2021conjugate}.
 In contrast, the pointwise sum of anisotropically smooth functions is in general not anisotropically smooth, see \cite[Example 4.10]{laude2021conjugate}, unless the dual Bregman divergence is jointly convex: This is a direct consequence of the convexity of the recently introduced Bregman proximal average \cite[Theorem 5.1(i)]{wang2021bregman}.
-In this section we will generalize this to nonconvex infimal convolutions and consider a refinement for the exponential reference function showing closedness under pointwise conic combinations.
+Next we will generalize this to nonconvex infimal convolutions.
+In the subsequent section we then consider a refinement for the exponential reference function showing closedness under pointwise conic combinations.
 This is false in general for Euclidean Lipschitz smoothness with the same Lipschitz constant.